 Bottom Line: With an increased focus on monetizing their installed base via high-margin software, I believe that CTLP’s relatively new management team will deliver accelerating operating margins.
-This will lead to commensurately increasing EPS (and therefore valuation):
+This will lead to commensurately increasing EPS… and therefore valuation (see bottom line below):

-So, the recent insider buying (see below) should come as no surprise.
+So, this year’s insider buying (see below) should come as no surprise.